 - The purpose of the serve (at the developing levels) is simply to place the ball in play and is not intended as an offensive weapon.

-- The serve must be hit with an underhand stroke so that contact with the ball is made below the waist, defined as the navel.
+- The serve must be hit with an underhand stroke so that contact with the ball is made below the waist.
 The arm must be moving in an upward arc and the highest point of the paddle head shall be below the wrist when it strikes the ball.
 The highest point of the paddle head cannot be above any part of the line formed where the wrist joint bends.
 (See video below for Underhand Serve)

-- RULES UPDATE (1/25/2021) - A new provisional rule allows for a "drop serve."
-The server has the option of dropping the ball and hitting it after the bounce.
+- The server has the option of dropping the ball and hitting it after the bounce.
 The ball can be dropped from any height but cannot be thrown, tossed, or otherwise released with any added force to bounce it.